OFS/opae-sdk/doc/src/drv_arch/drv_arch.md

 ## Partial Reconfiguration ##

-As mentioned above, accelerators can be reconfigured through partial reconfiguration of a green bitstream file (GBS).
-The green bitstream must have been generated for the exact blue bitstream and targeted reconfigurable region (Port) of the FPGA; otherwise, the reconfiguration operation will fail and possibly cause system instability.
-This compatibility can be checked by comparing the interface ID noted in the GBS header against the interface ID exposed by the FME through sysfs.
+As mentioned above, accelerators can be reconfigured through partial reconfiguration of an AF file.
+The AF must have been generated for the exact FIM and targeted reconfigurable region (Port) of the FPGA; otherwise, the reconfiguration operation will fail and possibly cause system instability.
+This compatibility can be checked by comparing the interface ID noted in the AF header against the interface ID exposed by the FME through sysfs.
 This check is usually done by user-space before calling the reconfiguration IOCTL.